 Veterans fearlessly defended our country during their time in the military, naval, or air services.
 The United States Department of Veterans Affairs (VA) offers benefits to qualified veterans who fought for our freedoms, such as health care, pension payments, housing assistance, and more.
-Eligible former military members seeking a lively assisted living community may use specific VA benefits as payment for their new home.
+Eligible former military members seeking a lively assisted living community in Huntsville, TX, may use specific VA benefits as payment for their new home.

 Which VA Benefits Cover Assisted Living Costs?